-WETEX & DSS 2023 to spotlight sustainable transportation
+Wetex & DSS 2023 to spotlight sustainable transportation

 Mainstreaming sustainable transport

-HE Saeed Mohammed Al Tayer, MD & CEO of DEWA, Founder and Chairman of WETEX and Dubai Solar Show, emphasised that the exhibition, being the largest regional event for energy, water, technology and sustainability, is a key player in promoting sustainable transportation, in line with its motto, ‘At the forefront of sustainability’.
+Saeed Mohammed Al Tayer, MD & CEO of Dewa, Founder and Chairman of Wetex and Dubai Solar Show, emphasised that the exhibition, being the largest regional event for energy, water, technology and sustainability, is a key player in promoting sustainable transportation, in line with its motto, ‘At the forefront of sustainability’.

 Al Tayer pointed out that the exhibition will boost the contribution of the UAE and the Middle East region in sustainable transportation.
 Serving as a leading platform, it will enable international entities and companies to showcase their latest solutions and products, while learning about innovative technologies worldwide, ensuring a more sustainable future for everyone.